Applications for this residency have now closed. Please see our current opportunities here.

-It is open to writers of novels, short stories or poetry, children’s or young adult literature or literary non-fiction, and graphic novelists.
+It is open to writers of novels, short stories or poetry, children’s or young adult literature or literary non-fiction.
 Authors working on a manuscript as part of academic research do not qualify.
 The author must have had at least one work published by a literary publisher (not self-published).

-- why you wish to take part in the residency, what you will bring to it and what you hope to get out of it;
+- Why they wish to take part in the residency, what they will bring to it and what they hope to get out of it

-- a description of the manuscript or project on which you will work;
+- A description of the manuscript or project on which they will work

-- a CV, including publications in your own and other languages.
+- A curriculum vitae listing publications in their own and other languages

 You may also like...